bzheng10/OpenSRA_dev/README.md

 ```

 ## Additional prepackaged datasets for OpenSRA
 OpenSRA uses a number of prepackaged datasets that are not stored on GitHub due to file size.
-Please contact Barry Zheng for download link to datasets.
+Please contact Barry Zheng or refer to the User Manual for download link to datasets.

 ## User's Guide
 To run OpenSRA in the command prompt: